-There’s nothing more thrilling than a new view of the London skyline, and that’s exactly what we’re going to get next year.
-The newest viewing opportunity to grace the city is a glass lift, which will whisk visitors to the very top of one of Battersea Power Station’s iconic chimneys.
-Though there’s no exact opening date for the ‘Chimney Lift’, it’s expected to arrive in 2022, whereupon it’ll become a must visit for skyline junkies.
+There’s nothing more thrilling than a new view of the London skyline, and the latest opportunity to see London from the sky has landed.
+The newest viewing vista to grace the city is a glass lift, which whisks visitors to the very top of one of Battersea Power Station’s iconic chimneys.
+Dubbed LIFT 109 (after the height of the viewing experience, at 109 metres), it finally opened last year, after what felt like years of teasing, on November 15 at 1.09pm.

-When the attraction was first announced back in 2018, it was expected to arrive in 2021, so you can chalk the delay up to the pandemic.
-However, the project is moving steadily towards completion; when finished, the Chimney Lift will hoist punters some 109 metres above the riverside, enjoying 360° views across the city.
-That’s a little lower than rival vistas at the London Eye, Shard or Sky Garden, but it is a wholly unique view, and does come with a bit more authentic history behind it, even if the chimneys themselves are actually all-new replacements of the originals.
-Helpfully, developers have released a nifty mock-up of the views we can expect from up here, just to whet the appetite:
+The attraction was first announced back in 2018, and was expected to arrive in 2021.
+But finally, visitors can at last be hoisted 109 metres above the riverside, to enjoy 360° views across the city.
+That’s a little lower than rival vistas at the London Eye, Shard or Sky Garden, but it is a wholly unique view.
+It also comes with a bit more authentic history behind it (even if the chimneys themselves are actually all-new replacements of the originals).

 Also published on Medium.